 Releases and Assumption of Risk Forms in Concussion Management

-United Educators’ (UE’s) recent, informal poll of higher education members suggests many institutions overlook a critical tool for managing the risks of intercollegiate athletic concussions or mild traumatic brain injury (TBI): a signed agreement acknowledging the danger of brain injuries and, where appropriate, releasing the athlete’s right to sue.
+A United Educators (UE) informal poll of higher education members suggests many institutions overlook a critical tool for managing the risks of intercollegiate athletic concussions or traumatic brain injury (TBI): A signed agreement acknowledging the danger of brain injuries and, where appropriate, releasing the athlete’s right to sue.

 Use Releases or Assumption of Risk Forms?